srollins/software-dev-materials/notes/advanced/concurrencysummary.md

 **Threads** are the programming abstraction that allow programmers to implement concurrent software.

 Programmatically, there are two ways to use threads in a program.
-The option we have discussed is to provide a class that implements the `Runnable` interface and provides a `run` method.
+One option is to provide a class that implements the `Runnable` interface and provides a `run` method.
 Multiple instances of the `Runnable` class may be provided to individual threads, or to a thread pool, and the `run` methods will execute concurrently.

 A thread scheduler determines which thread runs at any given time.
 The programmer may not make any assumptions about the order in which threads are scheduled.
 The statements inside the `run` method executed by a thread will interleave in unpredictable ways.